 It is also important not to shy away from acknowledging the commercial risks you face.
 All businesses, either small or large, are exposed to risks as well as opportunities.
 By identifying both as part of your business plan, you will be inspiring confidence in the lender that you are a trustworthy and informed business owner and that your business plan is robust.

 Your financial history is important, so whether you are a new business or have been going for a while, it is crucial that all of your accounts are well maintained and consistent across the board.
 Make sure you have been consistent with your filing, creating formal accounts and that your income tax is up to date and matches the figures on your management accounts.
-Discrepancies or inconsistencies can create a lack of trust, which could give the bank cause to refuse the loan.
+Discrepancies or inconsistencies can create a lack of trust, which could give the bank cause to refuse the business loan.

 Know Your Numbers

 This may seem obvious, but the banks will expect you to know exactly what money you need to borrow, where it will be invested and how you are going to pay it back.
-Some business owners approach lenders without having a clear idea of the figure they are going to ask for, which can result in them either leaving with a loan too small to make a real difference to their business, or nothing at all.
+Some business owners approach lenders without having a clear idea of the figure they are going to ask for, which can result in them either leaving with a business loan too small to make a real difference to their business, or nothing at all.
 A lack of financial knowledge can really discourage banks from lending you money.

 Improve Your Credit Score

 You should regularly check your credit score so you are aware of any changes and keep an eye out for any mistakes on your profile.
 Something as simple as a wrong address can have a dramatic effect on your credit score, so make sure all of your information is correct and up to date.
-If you do have a bad credit score, it is probably best to hold off on applying for a bank loan until it is looking healthier, as every rejection can reduce your credit score even more.
+If you do have a bad credit score, it is probably best to hold off on applying for a business loan until it is looking healthier, as every rejection can reduce your credit score even more.

 Reduce Your Financial Risks